korydraughn/genquery_flex_bison_port/README.md

 cmake -DIRODS_ENABLE_430_COMPATIBILITY=NO /path/to/git/repo
 ```

-So far, this implementation has only run on Ubuntu 20.04.
-Support for other OS are a few tweaks away.
+So far, this implementation has only run on Ubuntu 20.04 and Almalinux 8.

 ## Usage